FifthEpoch/open-sora-v1.3-experiment/env_setup/download_hmdb51/README.md

 # Install datasets (should already be in requirements)
 pip install datasets

+# Set Hugging Face token (required to avoid rate limiting)
+export HF_TOKEN='your_huggingface_token_here'
+# Get your token from: https://huggingface.co/settings/tokens

 # Download using Hugging Face Datasets
 cd env_setup/download_hmdb51
 python download_hmdb51_hf.py
 ```

 This script downloads the dataset directly from Hugging Face and avoids any RAR extraction issues!

+**Note**: A Hugging Face account and API token is required to avoid rate limiting.
+Get your free token at https://huggingface.co/settings/tokens

 **Option 2: Manual RAR Download and Extract**